ankane/the-ultimate-guide-to-ruby-timeouts/README.md

 # Ruby Timeouts

 An unresponsive service is worse than a down one.
-It can tie up your entire system if not handled properly. **Any network request should have a timeout.**
+It can tie up your entire system if not handled properly. **All network requests should have a timeout.**

 Here’s how to add timeouts for popular Ruby gems. **[All have been tested](test)**.
 The default is no timeout, unless otherwise specified.
 Enjoy!